-Buddhism portrays various colours of lotuses, each of which has its significance and symbolism.
+Buddhism portrays various colors of lotuses, each of which has its significance and symbolism.

 The blue lotus signifies the superiority of spirit over knowledge and intelligence.

-The white lotus symbolises a state of awakening or enlightenment, also known as Bodhi.
+The white lotus symbolizes a state of awakening or enlightenment, also known as Bodhi.
 This particular flower is also regarded as the womb of the world.